-- 1. Directors shall be appointed by the Shareholders' Meeting, in accordance with the provisions of the law and the Bylaws, or, in the case of co-option, by the Board of Directors. - 2.
-The proposed appointments and re-elections of Directors that the Board of Directors submits to the Shareholders' Meeting for consideration, and the appointment decisions that the Board of Directors adopts pursuant to the powers of co-option legally entrusted to it, must be preceded by: - (i) the relevant proposal from the Appointments, Remuneration and Corporate Governance Committee in the case of Independent Directors, which must be accompanied by an explanatory report that assesses the competence, experience and merits of the candidate proposed; or - (ii) a report from the Appointments, Remuneration and Corporate Governance Committee in the case of any other Directors, in which the new Director must be classified into one of the categories established in these Regulations.
+- 1. Directors shall be appointed by the Shareholders' Meeting or, in the case of cooption, by the Board of Directors, in accordance with the provisions of the law and the Bylaws, or, in the case of co-option, by the Board of Directors. - 2.
+The proposed appointments and re-elections of Directors that the Board of Directors submits to the Shareholders' Meeting for consideration, and the appointment decisions that the Board of Directors adopts pursuant to the powers of co-option legally entrusted to it, must be preceded by: - (i) the relevant proposal from the Appointments, Remuneration and CompensationCorporate Governance Committee in the case of Independent Directors, which must be accompanied by an explanatory report that assesses the competence, experience and merits of the candidate proposed; or - (ii) a report from the Appointments, Remuneration and CompensationCorporate Governance Committee in the case of any other Directors, in which the new Director must be classified into one of the categories established in these Regulations.

-The provisions of this subarticle shall also apply to individuals appointed to represent a legal-entity Director, and the proposed appointment of such representative shall be subject to a report by the Appointments, Remuneration and Corporate Governance Committee.
+The provisions of this subarticle shall also apply to individuals appointed to represent a legal-entity Director, and the proposed appointment of such

-- 3. The proposals and reports issued by the Appointments, Remuneration and Corporate Governance Committee must expressly assess the candidates' good standing, suitability, solvency, competence, experience, qualifications, training, availability and commitment to the office. - 4.
-Where the Board of Directors deviates from the proposals and reports issued by the Appointments, Remuneration and Corporate Governance Committee, it must state the reasons for doing so and record them in the minutes.

-5. Appointments of Directors by co-option must respect the rules on the appointment of Directors set out in the law, the Bylaws and these Board of Directors Regulations.
+- representative shall be subject to a report by the Appointments, Remuneration and CompensationCorporate Governance Committee. - 3.
+The proposals and reports issued by the Appointments, Remuneration and CompensationCorporate Governance Committee must expressly assess the candidates' good standing, suitability, solvency, competence, experience, qualifications, training, availability and commitment to the office. - 4.
+Where the Board of Directors deviates from the proposals and reports issued by the Appointments, Remuneration and Compensation Corporate Governance Committee, it must state the reasons for doing so and record them in the minutes. - 5.
+Appointments of Directors by co-option must respect the rules on the appointment of Directors set out in the law, the Bylaws and these Board of Directors Regulations.
 Where a vacancy arises after the Shareholders' Meeting has been called but before it is held, the Board of Directors may appoint a Director until the next Shareholders' Meeting is held.